GeoNode/geonode/README.rst

     However, the existing column ``maps_contact.user`` was modified to no longer accept null values.
 The admin interface currently uses the class name ``Profiles`` for this model.

+    Also, a ``User Type`` field has been added.
+This field does not currently have an associated migration.

 Options
 =======